2001 Pacific hurricane season

-The 2001 Pacific hurricane season was a relatively near-average Pacific hurricane season which produced sixteen named storms, though most were rather weak and short-lived including one unnamed tropical storm which was operationally recognized as a tropical depression, the first such occurrence since 1996.
+The 2001 Pacific hurricane season was a relatively near-average Pacific hurricane season which produced fifteen named storms, though most were rather weak and short-lived.
 Only eight hurricanes formed and two major hurricanes.
 The season officially began on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they ended on November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Pacific basin.
 However, the formation of tropical cyclones is possible at any time of the year.

 The first storm of the season, Hurricane Adolph, formed on May 25 which became the strongest hurricane in the month of May at the time.
 Tropical Storm Barbara passed just north of Hawaii, bringing minimal impact.
 The most notable storm that year was Hurricane Juliette, which caused devastating floods in Baja California Peninsula.
 September was much more active with six systems developing, of which three became hurricanes.
 Activity decreased appreciably in October and November as most of the storms remained weak and short-lived.
 The final storm of the season, Hurricane Octave, dissipated on November 3, about twenty-seven days before the official end of the season.
 Overall, this season was drastically less active and destructive, causing about $401 million in damages and thirteen fatalities.